Ghuta: Syrian Civil War

 Since early in the civil war, civilians in Eastern Ghouta almost entirely sided with the opposition to Syria's government.
 During the civil unrest that began in Syria in March 2011, eastern Ghouta residents joined the protests against Syrian president Bashar al-Assad and joined the Syrian rebels, successfully expelling Syrian government forces by November 2012.
 In February 2013, Syrian rebels captured parts of the ring road on the edge of Damascus and entered the Jobar district of the capital city.
 Backed by Hezbollah, the Syrian Arab Army counterattacked and in May 2013 began a siege of Eastern Ghouta.

 Ghouta was the location of the August 21st, 2013 Ghouta chemical attack, where the Syrian Government forces struck the towns of Irbin, Zamalka, and Ein Tarma within the Ghouta countryside with sarin, killing at least 1,000 people.
 It was the deadliest chemical attack during the Syrian civil war.

 In mid-2017, the main rebel faction in the area was Jaysh al-Islam, based in Douma (with an estimated 10–15,000 fighters in the region in early 2018).
 The second largest was Faylaq al-Rahman, an official affiliate of the Free Syrian Army (FSA), controlling much of central and western parts of Ghouta, including the Jobar and Ain Terma districts.
 Ahrar al-Sham (based in Harasta) and Tahrir al-Sham (HTS - controlling smaller districts such as Arbin, Hawsh al-Ashari and Beit Nayim, with an estimated strength in the area of 500 in February 2018) had a far smaller presence.

-The residents described the life under the control of Islamist rebels as "hell" to a Channel 4 correspondent as they were forcibly conscripted, prevented from leaving and had no water and electricity.
+The residents described the life under the Siege as "hell" to a Channel 4 correspondent as they were Under Barrel bomb bombardments, were prevented from leaving and had no water and electricity.

 In February 2018, the Syrian army launched an operation to dislodge rebels from the area.
 In early March 2018, the Syrian army had captured 59% of the Eastern Ghouta pocket.
 On 7 April 2018, at least 48 people were reportedly killed in a chemical attack in Douma, which resulted in an armed response from the United States, France, and the United Kingdom.
 On 14 April 2018, the Syrian Army officially declared Eastern Ghouta to be free of militants, securing it under government control.